Reactor™ - The manual

 Example:

-Finally you can use the bottom of the form to force set a variable, or even set more than 1 value
+Finally, you can use the bottom of the form to force set a variable or even set more than one value.

 modes